Anti-environmentalism

 Anti-environmentalism is a set of ideas and actions that oppose environmentalism as a whole or specific environmental policies or environmental initiatives.
-Criticism of environmentalism can come both from outside the movement and from within, as it represents a variety of ideas and political positions.
-Outside oppositions can take the form of an organized countermovement, aimed at both environmentalist ideas and environmental policies and regulations, national or international.
-Opponents may include workers in industries threatened by environmental policies, companies that support them, and anti-environmentalist think tanks.
+Criticism of environmentalism originates from multiple ideologies, interest groups, and political objectives.
+Oppositions can take the form of an organized countermovement, aimed at scientific claims about climate change, environmental policies and regulations, in both national or international spheres.
+Anti-environmentalist actors may include workers in industries and companies that are threatened by environmental policies, and anti-environmentalist think tanks.

-The reasons for opposition are not homogeneous: they range from economic interests to ideological and political positions hostile to pro-environmental social and political change, to critical perspectives encouraging environmentalists to think about and adopt more inclusive approaches toward sustainability.
+The reasons for opposition vary.
+They range from economic interests to ideological and political positions that are hostile towards environmental social and political change, including critical perspectives that encourage environmentalists to think about more inclusive approaches toward sustainability.

 History

 Criticism of environmentalism has taken different forms in different historical periods.
 Many oppositions to environmentalism have arisen within the environmental movement itself, from the internal contrasts and debates.

-During the 1960s and 1970s, environmentalism was inspired by concerns about resource scarcity and over-exploitation: they were feared to threaten the future well-being of humanity and the balance of the planet.
+During the 1960s and 1970s, environmentalism was inspired by concerns about resource scarcity and over-exploitation: fear of the future well-being of humanity in relation to the planets health.
 This concept is known as neo-Malthusianism.
 These ideas came under criticism from neoclassical economists, who felt that the role of scientific and technological innovation in securing additional resources was overlooked.
 Some challenged the reliability of mathematical models, including that of the famous Club of Rome's Limits to Growth Report: critics argued that it had not adequately considered feedback and the effects of human decisions.
 Criticism also came from the left, for example from thinkers such as Murray Bookchin, who attributed environmental problems to political and social causes rather than natural resource scarcity.
 Marxist critics argued that environmentalist ideas, influenced by neo-Malthusianism, had racist, elitist, and imperialist overtones, and considered them reactionary.

 Meanwhile, business interests affected by the rapidly expanding environmental legislations formed alliances to counter it.
-Sometimes they used the same methods of social and environmental movements: community-level mobilization and collaborative partnerships, as well as public awareness campaigns, media engagement, research publications, and providing testimony during hearings.
+These coalitions reflected the same methods of social and environmental movements: community-level mobilization and collaborative partnerships, as well as public awareness campaigns, media engagement, research publications, and providing testimony during hearings.

-During the 1980s, environmentalism emerged as a social and political force in many Western countries.
-National environmental legislation and international environmental initiatives grew.
+During the 1980s, environmentalism gained traction as a social and political force in many Western countries.
+National environmental legislation and international environmental initiatives grew in response to scientific findings.
 Oppositions arose against perceived excesses among environmentalist positions (e.g., against apocalyptic visions of the future).
-Radical and organized oppositions also arose in the form of genuine countermovements.
+Radical and organized oppositions also arose in the form of countermovements.